lanl-future-campaign/c2-sdc22/README.md

 Done
 ```

-The resulting dataset should be exactly 168MB in size.
+Note also that the resulting dataset should be exactly 168MB in size.

 ```bash
 # sudo du -sh /mypool